workhorsy/comic_book_reader/README.md

 * Works when offline
 * Regularly tested in Firefox, Chrome, and Internet Explorer

-# Memory Reduction Surgery
-* X Make workers recycle, so they can free all the memory used for the archive and entries
-* X Make the workers write into indexedDB instead of creating Object URLs
-* X Fix issue with Object URLs getting corrupted
-* X Instead of storing all pages in Object URLs when they are not showing, store them in indexedDB.
-	Only use Object URLs for the loaded images.
-* X Move any File to Array Buffer conversions into the workers if possible.

 # Bugs:
 * Archives with no images will crash when loading
 * Checking for App Cache updates does not work (firefox only)